 Contact us by email email@example.com or telephone (416-485-4411).
 To learn more and how your community can get involved.

 How do I get involved?

-Operation Lookout is available as a program for any groups who are interested in running the program locally.
-Committees/groups are given materials (road signs and stickers) to support the program locally along with a “resource and best practice guide”.
-Groups who already run Operation Lookout have a great history with the program and can often offer good advice on start up approaches and insight into local issues or challenges.
-An email list of who is already running the program will be available shortly.
+Operation Lookout is available as a program for any groups or agencies who are interested in running the initiative locally.
+Committees/groups are given materials to support the program along with a “resource and best practice guide”.
+Groups who already run Operation Lookout have a great history with the program and can often offer advice on start up approaches, and insight into local issues or challenges.